OmkarPatil50/OTP-Service-app/README.md

 # OTP Service App

 Welcome to the OTP Service App!
-This application allows you to generate and verify OTPs using the provided API.
+This application allows you to generate and verify OTPs using the provided API via email.
+Users can choose the OTP type (numeric, alphanumeric, or alphabet-based) and provide additional details such as the organization name and email subject.
+The service will then send an email containing the OTP to the user's email address.

 ## Table of Contents